BiotiQuest® Gut Health & Probiotics Blog with Martha Carlin

 The word probiotic originates from the Latin pro meaning 'for' and the Greek bios meaning 'life'.
 WHO defines probiotics as “live microorganisms which, when administered in adequate amounts, confer a health benefit on the host.”

-The study of probiotics has come a long way since Louis Pasteur first identified the microorganisms responsible for the process of fermentation.
+The study of probiotics7 has come a long way since Louis Pasteur first identified the microorganisms responsible for the process of fermentation.
 The human gastrointestinal tract is a complex ecosystem colonized by trillions of microorganisms.

 Your gut microbiome is unique to you and, over time, evolves with you.
 The intestinal microbiome plays an important role in maintaining the mucus protective barrier.
 The protective barrier acts as the first line of defense in protecting you from an attack from harmful pathogens and food toxins.